10 Must-Know Tips for Boondocking in an RV

 Below are a few suggestions of apps that will assist you with finding boondocking near you or other locations.

-NOTE: If you are working remotely or cellular service is essential, the Dyrt Pro app and the Campendium Roadpass Pro Membership feature overlay maps for the big three mobile carriers to quickly see what is available in the area.
+NOTE: If you are working remotely or cellular service is essential, the Dyrt Pro app and the Campendium Roadpass Pro Membership feature overlay maps for the big three mobile carriers to see what is available in the area quickly.

-Make sure to read a lot of reviews about potential boondocking sites.
+Make sure to read reviews of potential boondocking sites.
 Take note of what reviewers say about the road condition to get to the site, the turn-around radius, the size of the spots, and how crowded the locations can get during busy seasons.

 Scout Out Your Site

-You can use Google satellite view to better look at the landscape before you get to your site.
+- Use Google satellite view to look at the landscape before you get to your site.
 You can even use it to get a rough measurement of the site.

 Social Media for Research